A Global Hotel for

-When you’re traveling to the World Bank or IMF offices, Georgetown Inn West End is your Georgetown residence.
+When you’re traveling to the World Bank or IMF offices, West End part of the Georgetown Collection is your Georgetown residence.
 With a central location, classic and detailed amenities, and unrivaled group rates, our all-suites hotel is among the city's premier room block destinations.
 Our boutique accommodations and cosmopolitan style are just what you need after a long day of seminars, speaking on panels, or playing tourist with colleagues in the city.

 Last-Minute Travel Items

 When you have pressing life or business needs, being at the center of a thriving DC neighborhoods helps.
-At Georgetown Inn West End, you'll be steps from last-minute printing, shipping, and personal care stores:
+At West End part of the Georgetown Collection, you'll be steps from last-minute printing, shipping, and personal care stores:

 UPS Store: 2 blocks from World Bank & IMF; 2 blocks from the hotel